How Social Commerce Works: The Social Psychology of Social Shopping

 • Referral Programs stimulate recommendations from people in the know who shoppers trust

-• Social Media Reviews by authoritative professional reviewers (blog reviews, webzine reviews, YouTube reviews), and also by existing customers because we assign authority to voice of experience
+• Social Media Reviews by authoritative professional reviewers (blog reviews, webzine reviews, YouTube reviews), and also by existing customers because we assign authority to the voice of experience

 • Social Media Services that establish the retailer or brand as an authority